Kjili/analysis-preservation.cern.ch/INSTALL.rst

 .. code-block:: shell

-   redis-server &
+   (cap)$ redis-server &

 Start the web application locally in debug mode:

 .. code-block:: shell

-   gunicorn -b 127.0.0.1:5000 --certfile=ssl.crt --keyfile=ssl.key cap.wsgi:application --workers 9 --log-level debug
+   (cap)$ gunicorn -b 127.0.0.1:5000 --certfile=ssl.crt --keyfile=ssl.key cap.wsgi:application --workers 9 --log-level debug

 Now you can log in locally in your browser by going to ``https://localhost:5000/app/login``.